The family dynasty lives on.

 Our current master distiller, known as the “Global Ambassador”, expanded Jim Beam® to new markets and upholds the family traditions as master distiller, storyteller and innovative Kentucky bourbon man.See more See less

-Frederick Booker Noe III, Jim Beam’s great-grandson, fills the ten-millionth barrel of Jim Beam® at the Clermont distillery.
+Frederick Booker Noe III, Jim Beam’s great-grandson, filled the ten-millionth barrel of Jim Beam® at the Clermont distillery.
 From humble beginnings, the recipe has stayed true to the original.

-- Frederick Booker Noe III is added to the Jim Beam® bottle label.
-The seventh generation of Beam family distillers, Fred grew up in the same Bardstown, Kentucky home as his great-grandfather Jim Beam.
-As with all the Beams, Fred learns the ropes by working every part of the bourbon making process—from a shift on the bottling line right down to protecting the secret recipe.
+- Frederick Booker Noe III was added to the Jim Beam® bottle label.
+From the seventh generation of Beam family distillers, Fred grew up in the same Bardstown, Kentucky home as his great-grandfather Jim Beam.
+As with all the Beams, Fred learned the ropes by working every part of the bourbon-making process—from a shift on the bottling line all the way up to protecting the secret recipe.